How to Use MQTT with PHP: A Guide for Real-Time Messaging

 php pubsub_tcp.php

-Next, you can check out The Easy-to-understand Guide to MQTT Protocol series of articles provided by EMQ to learn about MQTT protocol features, explore more advanced applications of MQTT, and get started with MQTT application and service development.
+For more advanced MQTT tutorials, check out our The Easy-to-understand Guide to MQTT Protocol series to explore more advanced applications of MQTT.